-If you’re in IT at the mid-maturity level, you probably spend most of your day reporting system uptime and SLA compliance metrics (i.e. “How well do we keep the lights on and the trains running?”).
-While this is important, the truth is that the business likely cares very little about this information: it’s a given that you can keep the lights on and trains running.
+If you’re at the mid-maturity level, you probably spend most of your day reporting on routine metrics (i.e., “How well do we keep the lights on and the trains running?”).
+While this is important, the truth is that the organization likely cares very little about this information: It’s a given that you can keep the lights on and trains running.

 Moving Up in Maturity – Trusted Advisor

-As a Trusted Advisor, you are well on your way to shaping demand and partnering with the business to decide which ideas can be turned into business cases worthy of review and approval.
-At this maturity level, a key metric for BRMs is the financial business value of projects that were “approved to start” through the demand-shaping process (referred to as ideation).
+As a trusted advisor, you are well on your way to shaping demand and partnering with the organization to decide which ideas can be turned into business cases worthy of review and approval.
+At this maturity level, a key metric for BRMs is the financial value of projects that were “approved to start” through the demand-shaping process (referred to as ideation).

-Level 5 – Shared goals for maximizing business value; shared risks and rewards.
+Share goals for maximizing organization value; share risks and rewards.

 Highest Maturity – Strategic Partner

-At the Strategic Partner level, first ensure that you have full value management in place before setting goals.
-Next, give your BRMs goals for the financial business value (both tangible and intangible) realized by the line of business (LOB).
-You get here by defining the KPIs or financial value drivers with your business partners for their particular LOB, usually three to five KPIs.
+At the strategic partner level, first ensure you have full value management in place before setting goals.
+Next, give your BRMs goals for the financial value (both tangible and intangible) realized by the individual function.
+You get here by defining the KPIs or financial value drivers with your partners for their particular function.
+This usually consists of three to five KPIs.

-In the Ideation phase, create value management plans and ensure projects that move forward truly impact the KPIs.
+In the ideation phase, create value management plans and ensure projects that move forward truly impact the KPIs.
 Leverage the KPIs to say “no” to projects that fail to move the needle.
-Ensure that value optimization and realization occurs, as defined in the Value Management section of the BRMiBOK.
-BRMs can then report out on the amount of true financial business value the business partner realized in conjunction with the full provider.
+Ensure that value optimization and realization occurs, as defined in the Value Management section of the BRM Interactive Body of Knowledge (BRMiBOK).
+BRMs can then report out on the amount of true financial value the partner realized in conjunction with the full provider.

-BRMs must show how they “shape” demand, rather than being a glorified salesperson who just drums up new demand all the time.
-Establishing KPIs by LOB empowers both the business and BRM to truly shape demand and only move the projects forward that move the needle with respect to value realization.
+BRMs must show how they shape demand, rather than being a glorified salesperson who just drums up new demand all the time.
+Establishing KPIs by function empowers both the organization and the BRM to truly shape demand and only move the projects forward that move the needle with respect to value realization.
 Capturing paused ideas is a valuable metric to report on.

-For Professional BRM Institute members, other critical success factors or measures are listed in the BRMiBOK on the Online Campus, through these two links:
+For Professional BRM Institute members, leverage other metric tools listed in the BRMiBOK on the Online Campus: